 Bears have traditionally been labeled as one of the slowest reproducing terrestrial mammals in the world (Bunnell and Tait 1981).
 This assertion is because bears do not produce young until several years old, do not produce large litters, and have a relatively long interval between births (e.g., 2-3 years).
-However, longevity (many litters per lifetime) and high cub survival compensate for these shortcomings so that mortality, not reproduction, is really the limiting factor for most bear populations.
+However, productivity rates throughout the black bear range vary, with some populations being more productive than others (Hristienko and McDonald 2007).
+Additionally, longevity (many litters per lifetime) and high cub survival also compensate for these shortcomings so that mortality, not reproduction, is really the limiting factor for most bear populations.

 Figure 6.
-Number of bears killed annually in Pennsylvania by vehicles from 1980 - 2020.
+Number of bears killed annually in Pennsylvania by vehicles from 1980 - 2021.
 Values only include bears that were reported and located by Wildlife Conservation officers.
-In 2020, a record 531 bears were documented.
+In 2021, a record 531 bears were documented.